trottier/slate/source/index.html.md

 }
 ```

-### yield(*bool*)
+### yield(*ret*)

-Yields execution of your yield enabled function while returning ret.
-Next time your yield enabled function is called, execution will continue the
-last yield point.
+Yield execution of your yield enabled function while returning `ret`.
+Next time your yield enabled function is called, execution will continue the last yield point.

 ```cpp
 // EXAMPLE USAGE